China tells US to stop ‘unreasonable suppression’ of Huawei

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-"The Chinese government will firmly uphold Chinese firms´ legitimate and legal rights and interests," the Ministry of Foreign Affairs said in a statement Saturday.
+"The Chinese government will firmly uphold Chinese firms’ legitimate and legal rights and interests," the Ministry of Foreign Affairs said in a statement on Saturday.

 "We urge the US side to immediately stop its unreasonable suppression of Huawei and Chinese enterprises."

-The US Commerce Department said Friday the controls would "narrowly and strategically target Huawei´s acquisition of semiconductors that are the direct product of certain US software and technology."
+The US Commerce Department said on Friday the controls would "narrowly and strategically target Huawei’s acquisition of semiconductors that are the direct product of certain US software and technology."

 As a result, Huawei has increasingly relied on domestically manufactured technology, but the latest rules will also ban foreign firms that use US technology from shipping semiconductors to Huawei without US permission.